-Many of the principles of effective teaching in the classroom also apply in remote teaching.
-While every TA role is unique, there are topics for remote learning that are relevant to all TAs.
-To support you in this transition to remote learning, we have developed some resource pages for you on a variety of teaching-related topics.
+Many of the principles of effective teaching in the classroom also apply to online teaching.
+While every TA role is unique, there are topics for learning that are relevant to all TAs.
+To support you we have developed some resource pages for you on a variety of teaching-related topics.
 Additional information will be added as content is developed.

 Support for TAs and students

 Resources from different units, centres, and departments at the University of Manitoba that you can access should you or your students require additional supports in these areas.
-Many of these resources have been developed to support you and your students during this time and are specific to the current Covid-19 situation.
+Many of these resources have been developed to support you and your students in online settings.
 Additional resources from outside the University of Manitoba found in the community have also been provided below.

 The Centre for the Advancement of Teaching and Learning